THE TOWER IS CURRENT CLOSED

-During normal circumstances the Tower is usually open to climb during weekends and school holidays from February to mid-December (weather and events permitting).
-The Tower opens at 11am on a weekday and Saturdays, last entry is 4.30pm and on a Sunday it is open from 12.30, last entry is 3pm.
-Click here to download a full list of planned opening times in 2020; but please note that it may close at short notice during bad weather or for other operational reasons.
-If you are travelling from a distance specifically to climb the tower, please telephone ahead on 01905 732900 (weekdays) to confirm whether it will be open.
+Before the Covid-19 pandemic the Tower was open to climb during weekends and school holidays from February to mid-December (weather and events permitting).
+The Tower opened at 11am on a weekday and Saturdays, last entry at 4.30pm and on a Sunday open from 12.30, last entry 3pm.
+The Tower may close at short notice during bad weather or for other operational reasons.
+If you are travelling from a distance specifically to climb the tower, please email ahead (weekdays) to confirm whether it will be open - email@example.com

-Please purchase tickets from the Cathedral Shop or the donation point machine near the main entrance (North door) on the day of your visit (there is no need to pre-book).
+When the Tower is open tickets can be purchased from the donation point machine near the main entrance (North door) on the day of your visit (there is no need to pre-book).
+Or from the Cathedral shop (when it is open)

 Please contact the Cathedral Chapter Office for group visits on firstname.lastname@example.org